2025 COMMUNITY IMPACT REPORT

 Dear friends,

 This year, our collective work moved through the city in meaningful ways.
-Hundreds of thousands of meals were prepared and shared.
+Hundreds of thousands of meals were prepared and shared across Nashville.
 Fresh produce was grown, harvested, and offered with care.
 Volunteers, growers, and partners contributed thousands of hours to ensure that nourishment reached the people and places where it was needed most.
 These numbers help us understand the scale of our work, but they do not capture its depth.
-The true measure of 2025 is found in the many quiet moments of connection and resilience that marked the year: a volunteer learning a new skill beside a stranger, a gardener offering produce from a plot tended with patience, a meal bringing comfort during a difficult season.
+The true measure of 2025 is found in quiet moments of connection and resilience: a volunteer learning a new skill beside a stranger, a gardener offering produce from a patiently tended plot, a meal bringing comfort during a difficult season.

-We also strengthened our partnerships with organizations across Nashville, expanding access to healthy food and deepening our shared commitment to justice and community wellbeing.
+We also strengthened our partnerships with organizations across Nashville, expanding access to healthy food and deepening our shared commitment to justice and community well-being.
 These collaborations remind us that the work of nourishing a city does not rest with any single person or organization.
-It is a collective effort, shaped by many hands and held by the belief that everyone deserves good food and a place to belong.
+It is a collective effort, shaped by many hands and grounded in the belief that everyone deserves good food and a place to belong.

 As we look toward 2026, we carry with us the lessons and hopes of this year.
 We remain committed to building a Nashville where good food is shared widely, where neighbors are connected, and where care continues to take root in ways both ordinary and profound.